Characterization and Learning of Causal Graphs from Hard Interventions: Proofs

 \end{definition}

 The $\mcI$-essential graphs denote the structure that is ultimately learnable by any causal discovery algorithm.
-Based on this definition, to demonstrate the soundness of our algorithm, it suffices to address the following two questions: \begin{enumerate}[label=(\alph*)] \item Do all the $\mcI$-augmented graphs returned by Algorithm~\ref{alg: I-MEC learning} have the same adjacencies as the $\mcI$-essential graphs? \item Are the orientation rules sound, i.e. any arrowhead/arrowtail learned by the algorithm is also present in the $\mcI$-essential graph? \end{enumerate}
+Based on this definition, to demonstrate the soundness of our algorithm, it suffices to address the following three questions: \begin{enumerate}[label=(\alph*)] \item Are the separating sets identified by Algorithm~\ref{alg: find sep set} valid? \item Do all the $\mcI$-augmented graphs returned by Algorithm~\ref{alg: I-MEC learning} have the same adjacencies as the $\mcI$-essential graphs? \item Are the orientation rules sound, i.e. any arrowhead/arrowtail learned by the algorithm is also present in the $\mcI$-essential graph? \end{enumerate}